The Talking Book Program

 But the Talking Book Program solves all of these problems.
 Relevant and practical information on sustainable farming methods and key health practices are produced and recorded in partnership with local government agencies and non-government agencies to meet community needs.
 This results in higher crop yields, improved nutrition, and a dramatic reduction of preventable deaths.

 In 2009, Literacy Bridge first piloted an agriculture study with the Talking Book in the Upper West Region of Ghana.
 A village was elected that met the criteria of our target population: Low literacy rates, high rural population in poverty, lack of electricity, low levels of internet access, medium to high expenditure to extension services (agriculture and health), accessible decision makers and low government corruption.
-The success that resulted from the pilot grew the initial study into a formal Talking Book Program that focuses on two main areas: Agriculture and Maternal and Child Health.
+The success that resulted from the pilot grew the initial study into a formal Talking Book Program.